 Warren’s transcription reproduces the unusual capitalization of the word, “blamed,” while Halse’s transcription does not.
 If Warren had produced a casual or “lazy” transcription of the graffito, he would not have bothered to capitalize this word.
 Instead he would have written it out without the capitalization, as both Halse and Long did.
 Hence, Warren’s transcription shows a level of attention to detail not found in the other transcriptions.

 How could Halse have looked at a message containing five lines and produced a transcription containing three lines?
 The Goulston Street Graffito was very likely written in near darkness, and it’s reasonable to expect that the left margin and line indentations would have been irregular and potentially confusing to a person transcribing the message.
 It’s possible that this caused Halse to view the third and fourth lines as continuations of the second, and that he appended them to the second line, resulting in a generalization about the number of lines in the message rather than a faithful representation of their visual appearance.
 For example, the “seller” chalking at the back of William Bury’s residence in Dundee has four lines (the chalking is reproduced on page 249 of William Beadle’s Jack the Ripper Unmasked and in the set of illustrations in Euan Macpherson’s The Trial of Jack the Ripper), the fourth line, containing the single word “seller,” being clearly indented, which could cause a transcriber to view that word as being merely a “run on” or extension of the previous line.
 A generalized transcription of this graffito could then have added the final word, “seller,” to the third line, resulting in a three-line transcription of a message that was actually four lines long.
 If Halse’s transcription indeed contained this kind of reduction of the number of lines, it would explain why he said the message was “about three lines” and not simply “three lines” at the Eddowes inquest.
-It wouldn’t account for Halse and Warren giving different final lines in their transcriptions, Halse giving the single word, “nothing,” and Warren giving “for nothing,” but since one of the two men made a mistake with the position of the word, “not” (almost certainly Halse), it’s reasonable to believe that one of the two men could have made a mistake with the composition of the final line (presumably Halse as well).
+It wouldn’t account for Halse and Warren giving different final lines in their transcriptions, Halse giving the single word, “nothing,” and Warren giving “for nothing,” but since Halse almost certainly made a mistake with the position of the word, “not,” it’s reasonable to believe that he could have made a mistake with the composition of the final line as well.

 In summary, the apparently mistaken placement of the word, “not,” in Halse’s transcription, his uncertainty about the number of lines in the message, and his relative lack of attention to detail should cause us to set his transcription aside.
 Charles Warren was the police commissioner at the time and was clearly aware of the potential significance of the graffito.
 He was the person responsible for erasing it before it could be photographed, and he would have personally borne the brunt of any negative consequences that could have arisen from that decision.
 Hence, he would have had a much stronger motivation than Halse to carefully and accurately record the text of the message.
 Barring some compelling reason to disregard Warren’s transcription, and there is none, his transcription must be viewed as the authoritative transcription of the Goulston Street Graffito.